zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

 2. Sentiment analysis for customer reviews

 Yunhong He selected positive and negative key word to search the customer reviews and label them after eye scan.
-And then used these selected reviews with labels to train trituenhantaoio/bert-base-vietnamese-uncased pre-trained BERT model, and label the customer reviews with emotions such as positive, neutral and negative.
-Performed model evaluation and visualizations for 3 different pre-trained BERT models such as trituenhantaoio, Phobert and bert-base-uncased, as well as Supervised Machine Learning.
+And then used these selected reviews with labels to train trituenhantaoio/bert-base-vietnamese-uncased pre-trained BERT model which will label the customer reviews with emotions such as positive, neutral and negative.
+Performed model evaluation and visualizations for 3 different pre-trained BERT models including trituenhantaoio, Phobert and bert-base-uncased, as well as Supervised Machine Learning algorithms.
 Setup team GitHub with folder structures.
 Produced sentiment analysis Machine Learning pipeline.

 3. Recommendation system